 We cannot accept that millions of voters let themselves be fooled by me-me-me idiots.
 Whatever political flavour these idiots claim to have.

-What we have to accept is that in a democracy we will find heaps of me-me-me idiots who want power and admiration.
+What we have to accept is that in a democracy, we will find heaps of me-me-me idiots who want power and admiration.
 Freedom also means freedom for idiots.
 The solution is not to lock them up, but to stop enabling them.
-To not give children power they cannot handle.
-Power they use to plunder, dismantle and desolate instead of making our home—the planet—a better place to live for all of us.
+We must learn not to give children power they cannot handle.
+And for that, we need more educated and better voters—tons of binned MAGA caps, better.